McGill-MiCM/MiCM_BootcampF22_Intro_Singlecell/installation.md

 ```{}
 export PATH=/home/*USERNAME*/cellranger-7.0.1:$PATH
 ```
-5. Test you have successfully install cellranger and you will get "cellranger cellranger-7.0.1"
+5. Check that you have successfully install cellranger and you will get "cellranger cellranger-7.0.1"
 ```{}
 cellranger -V
 ```